Mathematical Visualizations

 Solving the above for

-When taking the gradient of the scalar potential – again in an idealized setting around a single large mass, as is usual when analysing orbital dynamics (sums of these potentials has not been analyzed apart from discretizing the space to nested energy frames) – it seems that local gravitational force gets augmented with a cosine term due to distance
+When taking the gradient of the scalar potential – again in an idealized setting around a single large mass, as is usual when analysing orbital dynamics (sums of these potentials has not been analyzed apart from discretizing the space to nested energy frames) – it seems that local gravitational force gets augmented with a cosine factor due to distance

 In addition to distance

 These discussions on hypothetical reduced rest momentum and local timescales (variable proper speed of light, as observed from the distance), lead us to kinematic and gravitational time dilation, that are both routinely taken into account in satellite operations.
-To see the components, study, for example, these two images (from popular sources [1], [2], with texts and markings kept verbatim, and the model studied here plotted on the image):
+To see the components, study, for example, these two images (from popular sources [1,2], with texts and markings kept verbatim, and the model studied here plotted on the image):

 Note that the experimentally confirmed slight gravity speedup (gravitational time dilation) of clocks seems to imply that the speed of light is necessarily also slightly higher up there, as the “speed of light in a locale is always equal to

-Note also that the orbital speed slowdown (kinematic time dilation) is not calculated with respect to each observer, but with respect to the Earth-centered inertial (ECI) coordinate frame (see, for example, geocentric celestial reference system (GCRS) and Geocentric Coordinate Time TCG).
+Note also that the orbital speed slowdown (kinematic time dilation in Figs. 14a,b) is not calculated with respect to each observer, but with respect to the Earth-centered inertial (ECI) coordinate frame (see, for example, geocentric celestial reference system (GCRS) and Geocentric Coordinate Time TCG).
 All the system components are eventually referred to a common coordinate time scale.
-So judging from this picture, it seems quite evident that the reciprocity of time dilation is not true in most physical settings (outside of thought experiments in special relativity, or in experiments where the temporal and spatial scales are so small that these effects can be ignored in some otherwise symmetric setting).
+So judging from this picture, it seems quite evident that the reciprocity of time dilation is not true in most physical settings (outside of thought experiments in special relativity, or in experiments where the temporal and spatial scales are so small that these effects can be ignored in some otherwise symmetric setting as if the space was empty).
 According to these pictures, if a clock is taken to a higher satellite orbit where it has less orbital velocity, its hyperfrequency will be sped up (interpreting the kinematic factor), and if a clock is lowered to a lower satellite orbit where it needs to have more orbital velocity to stay on orbit, its hyperfrequency will be slowed down (again interpreting just the kinematic factor).
 This happens from the point of view of this common frame irrespective of any observers, and there cannot be reciprocity of kinematic time dilation here, as observed from these satellites (or anywhere else, for that matter), the situation cannot somehow reverse without major paradoxes appearing down the line.
 With a slowed down clock, one necessarily measures the other velocities as higher, not the other way around as would be needed for reciprocity.
 We are happy to discuss any empirical evidence proving otherwise, but for now, we do not have reasons to believe that warping or contracting the space, rotating coordinate systems, or some other hypothetical effect would somehow salvage the reciprocity here.
 So for now, these are treated as common confusions due to apparently mixing event-centric kinematic and properly system-centric dynamic (i.e. energy conserving) descriptions, and will be studied later on this page.

-In terms of the hypothetical gravitational model studied here, the hyperfrequencies of clocks and oscillators are predicted to follow the reduction in local “rest momentum”, due to both motion and gravitation effects in the local “energy frame” (see again Fig. 14a), which is regarded as an objective and totality-oriented, as opposed to observer-oriented, concept.
+As a brief of things to come in terms of the hypothetical gravitational model studied here, the hyperfrequencies of clocks and oscillators are predicted to follow the reduction in local “rest momentum”, due to both motion and gravitation effects in the local “energy frame” (see again Fig. 14a), which is regarded as an objective and totality-oriented, as opposed to observer-oriented, concept.

 The reduction is modeled as two factors (kinematic and gravitational), formally affecting the “rest mass” and “speed of light” separately, but actually modulating the “rest momentum” as a total: